pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`background_parallax`

-This example demonstrates how to implement parallax scrolling in a game using the Arcade library.
-Parallax scrolling is a technique where background layers move at different speeds to create an illusion of depth, adding visual interest and realism to a game environment.
-The code showcases how to use Arcade's ParallaxGroup to manage and display multiple background layers that scroll at varying speeds, giving the impression of depth and movement in the game world.
-It also includes features like adjusting the camera position, handling player movement, and creating a seamless, infinite scrolling effect by manipulating the background layers.
+This example demonstrates the use of parallax scrolling in the Arcade library to create a visually appealing, seemingly endless background for a 2D game.
+Parallax scrolling is a technique where multiple layers of images move at different speeds, creating an illusion of depth and a more immersive experience for the player.
+The Arcade library provides the ParallaxGroup class to easily implement this technique.
+In this example, a car moves horizontally across a background consisting of four layers - sky, buildings, palms, and a highway - each moving at a different depth, giving the illusion of distance.
+The SimpleCamera class in Arcade neatly encapsulates the camera's position, allowing for the seamless tracking and panning of the player's car across the screen.
+When resized, the background ensures it still occupies the full width of the new screen size.

 background_scrolling.py
 -----------------------